Introduction

 In the field of social psychology, research synthesized by the American Psychological Association shows that internalized blame can become more common in prolonged stressful contexts.
 When the structural cause is not named, the result is internal attribution: the person concludes that they failed due to insufficient discipline, even when operating under fatigue, urgency, and algorithmic mediation.
 This process does not correct behavior; it intensifies stress, closing a cycle.

-Chapter 2 — How Stress Changes the Financial Decision-Making Process
+Chapter 2 — How Stress Changes Financial Decisions

 Cognitive Load and the Shortening of the Time Horizon